FirmwGuy/CEP/docs/L0_Kernel/IO-STREAMS-AND-FOREIGN-RESOURCES.md

 # CEP I/O Streams and Foreign Resources

 This note explains why CEP handles external I/O the way it does, and how we plan to implement it in Layer 0 (Kernel) so that systems remain deterministic, explainable, and replayable.
 The first part is language‑agnostic; the second part outlines the technical shape for implementors.
+See also: `EXTERNAL-LIBRARIES-INTERFACE.md` for handling foreign structures and opaque handles.

 ## Why This Matters (Rationale)